boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/activecampaign.md

 Refresh Settings
 </td>
 <td>
-Period of time before next refresh call is triggered.
-This will automatically trigger a call for the API configured in the data source to keep the data up to date.
+The period of time before the next refresh call is triggered.
+This will automatically trigger a call to the API configured in the data source to keep the data up to date.
 If you do not want to sync your new data, choose ‘Never’.
 </td>
 </tr>
 <tr>